-- (1) Each person operating an aircraft on a controlled flight shall maintain a continuous listening watch on the appropriate radio frequency of, and establish two-way communication as required with, the appropriate ATC facility. - (2) Each person operating an aircraft on a controlled flight shall, except when landing at a controlled aerodrome, advise the appropriate ATC facility as soon as it ceases to be subject to ATC service. - Note 1: More specific procedures may be prescribed by the appropriate ATC authority in respect of aircraft forming part of aerodrome traffic at a controlled aerodrome. - Note 2: Automatic signaling devices may be used to satisfy the requirement to maintain a continuous listening watch, if authorised by the Authority.
+- (1) Each person operating an aircraft on a controlled flight shall establish two-way communication with the appropriate ATC facility, on the appropriate radio frequency, and maintain a continuous listening watch on that frequency as required. - (2) Each person operating an aircraft on a controlled flight shall, except when landing at a controlled aerodrome, advise the appropriate ATC facility as soon as it ceases to be subject to ATC service. - Note 1: More specific procedures may be prescribed by the appropriate ATC authority in respect of aircraft forming part of aerodrome traffic at a controlled aerodrome. - Note 2: Automatic signalling devices may be used to satisfy the requirement to maintain a continuous listening watch, if authorised by the Authority.